-- Name of the Applicant Tribe, - A brief statement indicating the Tribe's intent to submit a Proposal, and - Applicant representative's name and contact information.
+- Name of the Applicant (County Department, City Department, School District, Nonprofit Nongovernmental Organization, or eligible Tribe); - A brief statement indicating the Applicant's intent to submit a Proposal; - Applicant representative's name and contact information

 Failure to submit a Letter of Intent is not grounds for disqualification.
 Further, prospective Applicants that submit a Letter of Intent and decide later not to apply will not be penalized.